Four ways for regulators to remain relevant

 - Keeping people safe from technological harms – the risks of social media are well known, and the proliferation of data across all industries has major implications for privacy and even for functioning democracy.
 At the same time, crime is increasingly digitised and cyber-attacks pose a threat to all levels of society, from individual consumers to critical national infrastructure.
 All regulators must consider where technological advances present new risks, and the powers and capabilities they need to tackle them.

-The report will be released later this year.
 We’ve seen first-hand what the UK’s regulators have to offer – and how collaboration and sharing of knowledge and insight can bring ingenuity to life and build a positive human future.